ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 **Notes:**
 •   Relevant bindings will be printed as usual.
 •   Expression in question will still be printed as usual at the bottom of the message.
+•   "In the argument..." statements will not be removed
+•   "In the type signature..." statements will not be removed

 Effect and Interactions